pulsar-edit/pulsar-edit.github.io/docs/blog/20230501-Daeraxa-MayUpdate.md

 ## Octicons iconography update

 So this is a change we [have in the works](https://github.com/pulsar-edit/pulsar/pull/509) thanks to [@confused-techie], to upgrade Pulsar's iconography by updating the version of [Octicons](https://primer.style/octicons/).
-The version being used currently in Pulasr is _really_ old (v4.4.0 - from 2016!) and there have been many, many updates since then with a whole bunch of new icons and improvements (now on version v18.3.0).
+The version being used currently in Pulsar is _really_ old (v4.4.0 - from 2016!) and there have been many, many updates since then with a whole bunch of new icons and improvements (now on version v18.3.0).

 You can see examples of the new Octicons in the below image: